-The Baldur’s Gate 3 companions, at least at the moment, are the origin characters that you can’t currently play as.
-Each has a set class, and they'll all complement your party in different ways.
-Of course, as with any RPG worth its salt—which BG3 certainly is—it’s not just their classes that are important.
+Six of Baldur’s Gate 3 companions are also the origin characters that you'll have a chance to play as if you don't create your own custom player character but there are even more party members available to recruit beyond them.
+Each companion has a set class, and they'll all complement your party in different ways.
+Of course, as with any RPG worth its salt—which BG3 has proven it is—it’s not just their classes that are important.

 That's because each character has their own personality, plus individual likes and dislikes.
 Some of them also thoroughly dislike each other.
-If you want to find each of the five recruitable Baldur’s Gate 3 characters in the Early Access version of the game, and discover what they’re good at, I've got everything you need below.
+Here's the details on who you can recruit and where to find them.

 - Class: Cleric (Trickery)

 Shadowheart starts off pretty secretive, but she's kind-hearted and will warm up to you and your party (though she does really hate Lae'Zel to start).
 As a Cleric, she’s a fantastic all-rounder, much more so than nearly any other companion, which is probably why you meet her first.
 She has an array of offensive, support, and healing spells that can completely shift the tide of battle.
 Not only that, but her attacks pack a surprising punch for a character who can also help keep you alive.

 She's hard to miss, luckily.
 If you saved her from the mindflayer pod on the nautiloid ship, you'll find her passed out on the beach after it crashes.
 If you didn't save her, you'll need to walk just a bit further north on the beach to find her banging on a locked wooden door.

 - Location: Right beside the Roadside Cliffs waypoint